Venezuela's Maduro target of drone 'attack,' but unharmed: government

 Venezuela is living under the fifth year of a severe economic crisis that has sparked malnutrition, hyperinflation and mass emigration.

-OPEC member Venezuela’s once-thriving socialist economy has collapsed since the 2014 fall of oil prices.
+collapsed since the 2014 fall of oil prices.

+Maduro, a former bus driver, won a new six-year term in May but his main rivals disavowed the election and alleged massive irregularities.

+Maduro replaced former President Hugo Chavez after his death from cancer in 2013.
+The self-described “son” of Chavez, Maduro says he is battling an “imperialist” plot to destroy socialism and take over Venezuela’s oil.
+Opponents accuse him of authoritarianism, saying he has destroyed a once-wealthy economy and ruthlessly crushed dissent.

 Last year, rogue police officer Oscar Perez hijacked a helicopter and fired at government buildings in what he said was an action against a dictator.
-Perez was hunted down and killed by Venezuelan forces in January.
+Perez was hunted down and killed by Venezuelan forces.

-A National Guard captain, Juan Carlos Caguaripano, early last year attacked a military base with a group of current and former military officials.
-He was captured soon after.

 Reporting by Alexandra Ulmer; Writing by Alistair Bell; Editing by Daniel Wallis and Sandra Maler